robinlin99/MeetUp-Big-Red-Hacks-2021/README.md

 </p>

 # ✍️ About
 🎊 `MeetUp` is an `iOS` app written using the latest verion of `Swift` programming language.
 The app enables you to safely and conveniently plan local meetups during the COVID-19 pandemic.
 The front-end was build natively using `SwiftUI`.
-For the back-end, multi-user sign-in/sign-up/sign-out is supported using Google Firebase Authentication, and Firebase Firestore is used as NoSQL cloud database.
+For the back-end, multi-user sign-in/sign-up/sign-out is supported using `Google Firebase Authentication`, and `Google Firebase Firestore` is used as NoSQL cloud database.

 <p align="center">
   <img width="400" height="800" src="./Images/login.png">